 If you would like more information, please contact CSA.

 This focused on the past and present issues from the Korean War: the Japanese colonization of Korea, the outbreak and major events of the Korean War, foreign involvement, reunification efforts, and the current nuclear standoff.
 This course was taught in conjunction with the national exhibition, Still Present Pasts, an art exhibit which explored the role of art in the expression and healing of the Korean War.

 One of the priorities of CSA is to support the teaching of less-commonly-taught languages.
-At the University of Minnesota we currently offer: Arabic, Hindi, Hmong, Korean, Turkish, Urdu, and Vietnamese.
-In addition to the less-commonly taught languages, we also offer Chinese and Japanese.
+At the University of Minnesota we currently offer: Arabic, Chinese, Hebrew, Hindi, Hmong, Japanese, Korean, und Urdu.

 Below are some resources for teaching the Languages of Asias from a local perspective and beyond:

 University of California Consortium on Language Learning and Teaching and the National Middle East Language Resource Center.

 Arabic without Walls, an innovative distance-learning program that will allow anyone, ranging from high school students to senior citizens, to study Arabic—no matter where they live.